Fifeshire Militia: Fifeshire Militia

 Finally, in 1797 Parliament passed an Act introducing the militia ballot in Scotland.
 This measure was unpopular and there were anti-ballot riots in the west of the country, but volunteers and paid substitutes were accepted.
 Ten regiments of Scottish militia were raised in 1798 under the 1797 Act, including the Fifeshire Militia, ranked 5th out of the 10.
 It was under the command of Colonel James Graham, 3rd Duke of Montrose, given the rank of Brevet Colonel in the army while the regiment was embodied.

 During the French Revolutionary and Napoleonic Wars the militia were embodied for a whole generation, and became regiments of full-time professional soldiers (though restricted to service in the British Isles), which the regular army increasingly saw as a prime source of recruits.
 They served in coast defences, manning garrisons, guarding prisoners of war, and for internal security, while their traditional local defence duties were taken over by the Volunteers and mounted Yeomanry.

 During its first embodiment the regiment served in Ireland.
 The militia were called out again in 1803 after the brief Peace of Amiens.
 By now the Earl of Crawford (soon to be a major-general) had been appointed colonel of the regiment, with James Wemyss, another regular officer, as his lieutenant-colonel.
 The regiment served until the end of the Napoleonic Wars.
 During the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the regiment with 546 men in 8 companies, under Lt-Col Wemyss, was stationed with the Denbighshire Militia at Chatham Camp in Kent, forming part of Major-General the Hon Edward Finch's Brigade of Guards.
 In 1806 and 1807 it was guarding Dymchurch Redoubt on the invasion-threatened south coast of England.

 After Waterloo the militia were allowed to decline, and were rarely called out for annual training.
 The militia ballot was not employed after 1831.
-The regiments were kept in being by a small and declining cadre of staff and non-commissioned officers.
+The regiments were kept in being by a small and declining cadre of staff and non-commissioned officers (who were occasionally used to maintain public order).
 The adjutant of the Fifeshire Militia from 1833 to 1855 was Capt W. Scott, a veteran of the Peninsular War and the Waterloo who had served in the Scots Fusilier Guards.
 By the 1830s the Regimental Headquarters (HQ) was at Cupar.
 Lord lieutenants continued to commission officers into the disembodied regiments: both the colonel of the Fifeshire Militia (James Lindsay, appointed in 1835) and his lieutenant-colonel (John Balfour, appointed in 1843) had served in the Grenadier Guards.
 From 1842 to 1895 the regiment used the Old Gaol (built in 1814) at Cupar as its HQ.